stathat/treap/README.md

 This Go package provides a balanced binary search tree data structure, expected to have logarithmic height.

-*NOTE:* This treap1 version is for go version 1.0.
+This is for go version 1.0.

 For more on treaps, check out the following links: